BrianLDev/100-days-of-code/log archive/log (early 2017 start).md

 # 100 Days Of Code - Log

 ## Day 22: March 13, 2017 - Monday

 **Today's Progress:**  Made improvements to Haunted Zombie Rush game - Added some more obstacles to avoid and brains to collect to flush out the level more.
 Also upgraded to Unity 5.5.2f1

 **Thoughts:**  I'm in discussions about a potential game dev freelancing gig for the next 45 days.
-Sounds promising so fingers crossed.
+Sounds promising!

 **Link(s) to work:**
 1. [Haunted Zombie Rush](https://github.com/BrianLeip/HauntedZombieRush/commit/adb30eda489b245dafc53d7c44f767b2f7289bdb)